flightwatching/wilco-api/docs/install-on-third-party/readme.md

 ### ACARS messages
 #### downlinks
-the ACARS messages have to be raw messages. if it is some forwarding, please check there is no footer appended.
+the ACARS messages have to be raw messages. if it is some Aircom server or e-mail forwarding, please check there is no footer appended.
 The ACARS header has to be preserved too.
 Example:

 ```
 QU FLIGHTW